 Bio-assimilation is the final and conclusive stage of biodegradation where microorganisms can convert the material into CO2, water, and biomass.
 Our bio-assimilation process takes between 6-42 months depending on the type of product and the environmental conditions in which it ends up.

 ECLIPSE bio-assimilation technology causes the complete molecular transformation of plastic.
 In other words, it breaks the carbon-to-carbon bonds within the polymer molecules, allowing microorganisms to feed on the available carbon.
 Once this process is initiated, it becomes a runaway freight train that can't be stopped, resulting in zero microplastics.

 Here’s a step-by-step explanation of what happens during the bio-assimilation process.

-Yes!
+Yes you can recycle ECLIPSE™-enabled products!
 First and foremost, ECLIPSE™ enabled products are designed to be recycled.
 The addition of ECLIPSE™ technology does not negatively impact the recyclability of the products or the recycle stream, provided the plastic has been collected and recycled before the bio-assimilation process has begun.
 If the material still has the mechanical characteristics of its original product, it can be recycled.
 The addition of ECLIPSE technology acts as a safety net in the event that the item evades the recycling system.
 It is not meant to encourage disposal in landfill.

 Will they compost, yes?
-ECLIPSE™ enabled material will decompose in a composting environment.
-However, ECLIPSE™ enabled materials are not ASTM D6400 compliant, due to the nature of the bio-assimilation process.
+ECLIPSE™-enabled material will decompose in a composting environment.
+However, ECLIPSE™ enabled materials are not ASTM D6400 compliant due to the nature of the bio-assimilation process.
 With ECLIPSE, the vast majority of carbon in bio-assimilated material is sequestered as biomass whereas ASTM D6400 requires the majority of carbon within the material to be turned into CO2.